fathima-aifa/data-science-portfolio/generative-ai/langchain/chains/README.md

 ### Blog Post Generator

-A simple application that generates a blog post outline and an engaging introduction based on a given topic.
+A simple Streamlit application that uses a sequential chain to generate a blog post outline and then create an engaging introduction based on the generated outline.

 **Concepts:** PromptTemplate, LCEL, Sequential Chains, StrOutputParser

 ### Marketing Email Generator

-An application that generates a marketing email based on a product, its features, and the target audience.
+A Streamlit application that uses sequential chains to generate a marketing email subject line and create a structured email based on the product, features, and target audience.

+The final output is parsed into a JSON structure using `JsonOutputParser`.

 **Concepts:** PromptTemplate, Sequential Chains, Lambda Functions, StrOutputParser, JsonOutputParser